 Trials with an incorrect response to T1 (2% to 11% across participants) were discarded.
-When T2 was absent, duration had no effect on mean visibility (F(5,45) < 1) (see Fig. 3e).
-Mean visibility was slightly higher at lag 3 than at lag 8 (F(1,9) = 9.87, p = .012, η^2 = .52).
-There was no significant lag×duration interaction (F(5,45) < 1).
-Response distributions showed a single peak at 0 visibility.
-When T2 was present, mean visibility increased significantly with T2 duration (F(5,45) = 217.89, p < .0001, $\eta^2 = .96$) and the interaction between duration and lag was significant (F(5,45) = 4.31, p = .003, $\eta^2 = .32$) indicative of a significant AB effect.
-Figure 3f shows the corresponding response distributions : at T2 duration = 14 and 29 ms, the response distributions showed a peak at 0visibility.
-At higher T2 duration, two groups of responses could be distinguished : a peak at 0 visibility that decreased with lag, and a peak that gradually shifted towards higher visibility with increasing T2 duration and thus progressively dissociated from the peak at 0.
-At T2 duration = 57 ms, short lag, the distribution was clearly bimodal with a peak of 15.1% of responses at 0% visibility and another around 65% visibility.
-At long lag, for the same T2 duration, the peak at 0 was much reduced.
-It resulted in a significant visibility lag interaction at this duration (F(20,180) = 1.93, p = .013, $\eta^2 = .18$).
+When T2 was absent, duration had no effect on mean visibility, F(5, 45) < 1 (see Fig. 4b).
+Mean visibility was slightly higher at lag 3 than at lag 8, F(1, 9) = 9.87, p = .012, $\eta^2 = .52$.
+There was no significant Lag \times Duration interaction, F(5, 45) < 1.
+Response distributions showed a single peak at 0% visibility.

+When T2 was present, mean visibility increased significantly with T2 duration, F(5, 45) = 217.89, p < .0001, $\eta^2 = .96$, and the interaction between duration and lag was significant, F(5, 45) = 4.31, p = .003, $\eta^2 = .32$, indicative of a significant AB effect.
+Figure 4c shows the corresponding response distributions: At the two shortest T2 durations (14 and 29 ms), the response distributions showed a peak at 0% visibility.
+At higher T2 durations, two groups of responses could be distinguished: a peak at 0% visibility that decreased with lag and a peak that gradually shifted toward higher visibility with increasing T2 duration and thus progressively dissociated from the peak at 0%.
+At T2 duration of 57 ms, the distribution was clearly bimodal for the short lag, with a peak of 15.1% of responses at 0% visibility and another peak around 65% visibility.
+At the long lag and the same T2 duration, the peak at 0% was much reduced, resulting in a significant Visibility \times Lag interaction at this duration, F(20, 180) = 1.93, p = .013, $\eta^2 = .18$.

 Thus, the AB seemed to increase the number of "not seen" responses without affecting the gradual increase in peak visibility with increasing T2 duration.
-In order to test this hypothesis, for each T2 duration we conducted linear regressions of the distributions obtained at short lag using as "present" predictor the corresponding response distribution at long lag when T2 was present, and as "absent" predictor the distribution obtained at long lag when T2 was absent and T2 duration was maximal (86 ms).
+In order to test this hypothesis, for each T2 duration we conducted a linear regression of the distribution obtained at the short lag using as the present predictor the corresponding response distribution at the long lag when T2 was present and as the absent predictor the distribution obtained at the long lag when T2 was absent and T2 duration was maximal (86 ms).
 For all T2 durations, r^2 was above 86%.
-At short (14 ms, 29 ms) and long (71 ms, 86 ms) T2 duration, the contribution of the "absent" predictor was not significant, the "present" predictor being sufficient to model the distribution (t(18) > 4, p < .001).
-At T2 duration = 43 ms and 57 ms, however, the contribution of the T2-absent predictor was highly significant (t(18) > 4, p < .001) while the contribution of the T2-present predictor remained significant (t(18) > 3, p < .006).
+At short (14 ms, 29 ms) and long (71 ms, 86 ms) T2 durations, the contribution of the absent predictor was not significant, the present predictor being sufficient to model the distribution, t(18) > 4, p < .001.
+At T2 durations of 43 ms and 57 ms, however, the contribution of the absent predictor was highly significant, t(18) > 4, p < .001, and the contribution of the present predictor remained significant, t(18) > 3, p < .006.

 In summary, although participants used the scale gradually in response to changes in T2 duration, the AB phenomenon still yielded all-or-none response patterns.
-Because both effects were found within the same trials, this cannot be attributed to response bias.
-We conclude that, whereas reducing the duration of a masked target induces a gradual degradation of subjective perception, the AB deficit causes an all-or-none loss of conscious access.
+Because both effects were found within the same trials, the all-or-none response patterns cannot be attributed to response bias.
+We conclude that whereas reducing the duration of a masked target induces a gradual degradation of subjective perception, the AB deficit causes an all-or-none loss of conscious access.